johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 ### Modifying props conditionally

-You can use the similar `addPropsIf` hoc to add props as well as styles to a component conditioonally:
+You can use the similar `addPropsIf` HOC to add props as well as styles to a component conditioonally:

 ```js